Mellin Transforms of the Generalized Fractional Integrals and Derivatives: Definitions

 and

-respectively, where $n = \lceil Re(\alpha) \rceil$.
-For simplicity, from this point onwards we consider only the \emph{left-sided} integrals and derivatives.
-The interested reader can find more detailed information about \emph{right-sided} integrals and derivatives in the references.
+respectively, where $n = \ipa$, which is sometimes denoted also by the ceiling function, $\lceil Re(\alpha) \rceil$, when there is no room for confusion.
+Here $[\cdot]$ represents the integer part.
+For simplicity, from this point onwards, except in few occasions, we consider only the \emph{left-sided} integrals and derivatives.
+The interested reader may find more detailed information about the \emph{right-sided} integrals and derivatives in the references, for example in \cite{key-8,key-9}.